 Traditional traveltime tomography methods mostly rely on ray-tracing to compute traveltimes between sources and receivers so as to fit the traveltime data [23].
-Ray-tracing based approaches have at least two shortcomings: firstly, since the Hamiltonian system for computing ray paths is very sensitive to initial conditions and it is generally difficult to control where a ray goes, it is a nontrivial task to assign traveltimes from a source to all receivers by ray-tracing in numerical simulations; secondly, Fermat-principle based shooting methods for two-point boundary value problems between a source and a receiver may fail to converge.
-Consequently, some alternative methods are sought to avoid explicit raytracing.
-Based on the eikonal solvers for first-arrival traveltimes [42], Ammon and Vidale [1] developed a traveltime tomography method without rays by computing explicitly the discretized Frechet derivative of first-arrival traveltime with respect to sound speed.
-To avoid computing Frechet derivatives directly, Sei and Symes [31, 32] proposed an adjoint-state method for traveltime tomography based on paraxial eikonal equations.
-Later on, Leung and Qian [14] developed adjoint state methods systematically for traveltime tomography based on eikonal equations, and this adjoint state method has been further developed in [39, 11, 16, 17].
-The success of all these eikonal based first-arrival traveltime tomography methods heavily relies on robust and efficient eikonal solvers which have been extensively developed in the last two decades [42, 41, 29, 30, 10, 33, 27, 28, 43, 40, 13, 12, 19, 18].
-So the question is that: can we develop an efficient algorithm for traveltime tomography without eikonal solvers or ray tracing?
-In this paper, we exactly attempt to develop such a method by proposing new variational formulations for eikonal-based traveltime tomography so that an efficient penalization-regularization-operator splitting methodology can be applied to solve the underlying inverse problems.
+Ray-tracing based approaches have at least two shortcomings: first, since the Hamiltonian system for computing ray paths is very sensitive to initial conditions, and it is generally difficult to control where a ray goes, it is a nontrivial task to assign traveltimes from a source to all receivers by ray-tracing in numerical simulations; second, Fermat-principle based shooting methods for two-point boundary value problems between a source and a receiver may fail to converge.
+Consequently, some alternative methods are sought to avoid explicit ray-tracing.
+Based on the eikonal solvers for first-arrival traveltimes [42].
+Ammon and Vidale [1] developed a traveltime tomography method without rays by computing explicitly the discretized Fréchet derivative of first-arrival traveltime with respect to sound speed.
+To avoid computing Fréchet derivatives directly, Sei and Symes [31, 32] proposed an adjoint-state method for traveltime tomography based on paraxial eikonal equations.
+Later on, Leung and Qian [14] developed adjoint-state methods systematically for traveltime tomography based on eikonal equations, and this adjoint state method has been further developed in [39, 11, 16, 17].
+The success of all these eikonal based first-arrival traveltime tomography methods heavily relies on robust and efficient eikonal solvers, which have been extensively developed in the last two decades [42, 41, 29, 30, 10, 33, 27, 28, 43, 40, 13, 12, 19, 18].
+So the question is, can we develop an efficient algorithm for traveltime tomography without eikonal solvers or ray-tracing?
+In this article, we specifically attempt to develop such a method by proposing new variational formulations for eikonal based traveltime tomography so that an efficient penalizationregularization-operator splitting methodology can be applied to solve the underlying inverse problems.

 Suppose that traveltime tomography is posed as a least-squares data fitting problem.
 Then the inverse problem is to find a suitable sound speed to minimize the mismatch between measured and simulated traveltimes in the least-squares sense.
-While the adjoint-state method for first-arrival traveltime tomography [14] may be viewed as some kind of primaldual formulation of least-squares traveltime tomography in the sense that the solution of the adjoint state equation is a Lagrange multiplier, the penalization-regularization approach proposed here may be viewed as a least-squares primal formulation.
-So a natural question is: what are the advantages of the new approach over the adjoint state approach?
-The adjoint state method has at least two drawbacks that are frequently neglected.
-The first one is associated with the theoretical question of well-posedness of the adjoint state equation as the equation is in conservation form with possible discontinuous coefficients defined by the gradient of traveltime which is the viscosity solution of the eikonal equation; there is no known well-posedness result for such an equation yet.
-The second one is that traveltime tomography being a complicated problem it is unlikely that the discretized adjoint equation is really the adjoint equation of the discrete problem as derivation of adjoint and discretization do not commute in general.
-Nevertheless, these two drawbacks of the adjoint state method [14] do not deter us from using the method as it is successfully applied in practice already [39, 11].
-On the other hand, the least-squares primal formulation proposed here does not have those shortcomings as all the equations involved are well understood.
+While the adjoint-state method for first-arrival traveltime tomography [14] may be viewed as some kind of primal-dual formulation of least-squares traveltime tomography in the sense that the solution of the adjoint-state equation is a Lagrange multiplier, the penalization-regularization approach proposed here may be viewed as a least-squares primal formulation.
+So a natural question is, what are the advantages of the new approach over the adjoint-state approach?
+The adjoint-state method has at least two drawbacks that are frequently overlooked.
+The first is associated with the theoretical question of well-posedness of the adjoint-state equation, as the equation is in conservation form with possible discontinuous coefficients defined by the gradient of traveltime, which is the viscosity solution of the eikonal equation; there is no known well-posedness result for such an equation.
+The second is that, because traveltime tomography is a complicated problem, it is unlikely that the discretized adjoint equation is really the adjoint equation of the discrete problem, as derivations of adjoint and discretization do not commute in general.
+Nevertheless, these two drawbacks of the adjoint-state method [14] do not deter us from using the method, as it has already been successfully applied in practice [39, 11].
+On the other hand, the least-squares primal formulation proposed here does not have those shortcomings, as all the equations involved are well understood.